Tavern on the Green: 1980s to 2000s: Issues and rebirth

-2009-2014: closure and reuse
+2009-2014: Closure and reuse

-On August 28, 2009, the New York City Department of Parks and Recreation announced that it had declined to renew the restaurant's license, granting it instead to Dean Poll, operator of the Central Park Boathouse.
+On August 28, 2009, NYC Parks announced that it had declined to renew the restaurant's license, granting it instead to Dean Poll, operator of the Central Park Boathouse.
 The LeRoy management was required to cease operations and remove all furnishings from the location before January 1, 2010.
 Tavern on the Green had its last seating on December 31, 2009.
 It auctioned off its interior decorations and closed its doors.
-Central Park Boathouse operator Dean Poll was given rights to reopen the restaurant but could not reach an agreement with the Hotel and Motel Trades Council, affiliated with the AFL–CIO, which represents the employees of the restaurant.
+Poll was given rights to reopen the restaurant but could not reach an agreement with the Hotel and Motel Trades Council, affiliated with the AFL–CIO, which represents the employees of the restaurant.

 In September 2009, the restaurant filed for Chapter 11 bankruptcy protection in the United States District Court for the Southern District of New York, citing the Great Recession and the loss of the restaurant's operating license.
 The rights to the name of the restaurant became a source of contention between the LeRoys and the city during the bankruptcy court procedures in October 2009, after the LeRoys claimed the trademark was theirs while the city challenged them.
 At the time the trademark was appraised at $19 million.
 In November 2009, Poll registered a backup name with New York State: "Tavern in the Park."
 In March 2010, Judge Miriam Goldman Cedarbaum ruled that the trade name was owned by the City of New York and that Warner LeRoy had trademarked the name fraudulently in 1981.
 She wrote: "Because the undisputed facts show that the city established and continuously maintained a restaurant under the name 'Tavern on the Green' at the same location in New York's Central Park since 1934, the city has a protectable interest in that name."